-The commencement of insolvency proceedings against the Issuer would have a material adverse effect on the trading price of Notes issued by the Issuer and Noteholders could lose all or part of their investment in the Notes.
-Any decisions taken by the class of Affected Parties to which the Noteholders belong or by the Court in case of cross-class cramdown, as the case may be, could negatively impact the Noteholders and cause them to lose all or part of their investment, should they not be able to recover amounts due to them from the Issuer.
+The commencement of insolvency proceedings against the Issuer would have a material adverse effect on the market value of the Notes issued by the Issuer.
+As a consequence, any decisions taken by a class of affected parties could negatively and significantly impact the Noteholders and could result in a loss of some or all of their investment, should they not be able to recover some or all of the amounts due to them from the Issuer

 1.14.
-Transactions on the Notes could be subject to a future European financial transaction tax.
+Transactions on the Notes could be subject to a future European financial transaction tax (the "FTT").